Create a Copy of a .CSV or a .DAT File

 Exporting Contacts to CSV File Exporting my Contacts list in Stockbook, to a CSV (comma-separated-variable) file, for use in a mail-merge or spreadsheet.
 Step 1.
 Contact Click on the Contacts toolbar icon Step 2.
 Select Contacts Select all Contacts ...

-• Import / Export Master CSV File
+• Export a CSV File

 • Weights Data Import from CSV file